 The next way an object can have color is by scattering light that is incident upon it.
 Depending on the chemical composition of the material, it will absorb some wavelengths and scatter others.
 Obviously, only the wavelengths that get to your eye are the ones that your brain processes, so you perceive distinct colors in objects illuminated with white light.
 Scattering is a rather prevalent phenomenon.
 One of the most common occurrences happens with white sunlight traveling through our atmosphere.
 It just so happens that the size of air molecules corresponds very well to scattering smaller wavelengths of light.
 Blue, having the smallest wavelength in visible, is preferentially scattered in every direction, which is the reason we see it when we look at any part of the daytime sky (this is called Rayleigh scattering).
 If we looked at the source of the light, the sun (note: do not look at the sun), we would expect to see the remaining light; white minus blue, which we call yellow.
 In other words, if our sky scattered red light, our sun would look green instead.
 Particles much larger than molecular gas particles (such as water vapor particles) scatter light, but do so evenly.
 Clouds (composed of water vapor) thus scatter all incident light that they receive evenly, causing us to see white (a phenomenon called Mie scattering).

 Color, then, is just the end product of our eyes' response to a source.
 Imagine a source at 450nm.
 The blue receptor responds strongly and green and red each respond to a much lesser degree, but green a little more than red.
 Thus we see mostly blue with a much smaller dose of red and green.
 In other words, we see blue on its way to becoming purple.
-Looking at the response graph, one can deduce that the easiest color to see is at almost exactly 550nm.
-Here, red and green respond equally in strong measure, producing a sickly-yellow color.
-It as at this intersection point where the largest number of photoreceptors are giving some kind of response.
-Interestingly, a human's ability to see this color so well is the reason that they started painting emergency vehicles this color (as pictured here).

 All of the colors that we see are simply combinations of red, green, and blue.
 Sometimes they are represented in the form <ratio of red, ratio of green, ratio of blue>.
 The "pure" colors are ones that can be represented by only one wavelength.
 In other words, if you can produce a color by drawing a single vertical line on the receptor graph above and mix the resulting ratios of red, green, and blue, you are seeing what a "pure" color.
 Some colors require that at least two wavelengths of light combine to create the response in our eye.
 Brown is the most common example.
 Consequently, that's why brown is not part of the rainbow; a rainbow diffracts light and allows you to see white light (a combination of all colors) split up into single wavelength portions.
 Since brown cannot be created in the human brain without at least two stimuli, it cannot be in the rainbow.